beac0n/ruroco/README.md

 - After running the make goal, you have to
     - generate a RSA key and copy it to the right place
     - setup the `config.toml`

+### pre-build

+1. Download the `server-v<major>.<minor>.<patch>-x86_64-linux` and `commander-v<major>.<minor>.<patch>-x86_64-linux`
+   binaries from https://github.com/beac0n/ruroco/releases/latest and move them to `/usr/local/bin/ruroco-server` and `/usr/local/bin/ruroco-commander`.
+2. Make sure that the binaries have the minimal permission sets needed:
+    1. `sudo chmod 500 /usr/local/bin/ruroco-server`
+    2. `sudo chmod 100 /usr/local/bin/ruroco-commander`
+    3. `sudo chown ruroco:ruroco /usr/local/bin/ruroco-server`
+3. Create the `ruroco` user: `sudo useradd --system ruroco --shell /bin/false`
+4. Install the systemd service files from the `systemd` folder: `sudo cp ./systemd/* /etc/systemd/system`
+5. Create `/etc/ruroco/config.toml` and define your config and commands, e.g.:
+    ```toml
+    address = "127.0.0.1:8080"  # address the ruroco serer listens on, if systemd/ruroco.socket is not used
+    config_dir = "/etc/ruroco/"  # path where the configuration files are saved

+    [commands]
+    # open ssh, but only for the IP address where the request came from
+    open_ssh = "ufw allow from $RUROCO_IP proto tcp to any port 80"
+    # close ssh, but only for the IP address where the request came from
+    close_ssh = "ufw delete allow from $RUROCO_IP proto tcp to any port 80"
+    ```
+    1. Make sure that the configuration file has the minimal permission set
+       needed: `sudo chmod 400 /etc/ruroco/config.toml`
+6. Since new systemd files have been added, reload the daemon: `sudo systemctl daemon-reload`
+7. Enable the systemd services:
+    1. `sudo systemctl enable ruroco.service`
+    2. `sudo systemctl enable ruroco-commander.service`
+    3. `sudo systemctl enable ruroco.socket`
+8. Start the systemd services
+    1. `sudo systemctl start ruroco-commander.service`
+    2. `sudo systemctl start ruroco.socket`
+    3. `sudo systemctl start ruroco.service`

+### server configuration

 #### generate and deploy rsa key